Phase Matching for Out-of-Distribution Generalization: Method

-From the above perspective, domain generalization can be viewed as a process of generating domain-specific images, where the phase spectrum of the image is considered as the \textit{semi-causal factors}.
-Our hypothesis is that a robust representation remains invariant to the phase spectrum of the object despite significant perturbations in the amplitude spectrum.
+From the above observations, the amplitude spectrum is sensitive to domain shifts, while the phase spectrum is vital for recognition and less affected by domain shifts.
+Our hypothesis is that a robust representation remains \textit{invariant} to the phase spectrum of the object despite significant perturbations in the amplitude spectrum.
 Based on this motivation, we present Phase Matching as described next.

-\subsubsection{Amplitude Perturbation Data Augmentation}
+\subsection{Amplitude Perturbation Data Augmentation}

-As is discussed in \cref{sec:intro,sec:dg_fcv}, the amplitude spectrum usually has huge variations under domain shifts.
+As discussed in Secs. \ref{sec:intro} and \ref{sec:dis_aly}, the amplitude spectrum usually has huge variations under domain shifts.
+The corresponding variations in RGB space thus undermine the generalizability of the DNN.
 To make the network robust to this perturbation, an intuitive way is to add attacks for the training examples to get adversarial gradients.
-Therefore, we introduce perturbations by linearly interpolating between the amplitude spectra of two randomly-sampled images, while maintaining the phase spectra unchanged as in~\cite{xu2021fourier,lv2022causality}.
+Therefore, we introduce perturbations by linearly interpolating between the amplitude spectra of two randomly-sampled images, while maintaining the phase spectra unchanged as in\cite{xu2021fourier,lv2022causality}.

-Formally, given an image $x\in \mathbb{R}^{H\times W\times 3}$, we can obtain the complex spectrum $\mathcal{F}\in \mathbb{C}^{H\times W\times 3}$ computed across the spatial dimension within each channel using FFT~\cite{nussbaumer1981fast}:
+Formally, given an image $x\in \mathbb{R}^{H\times W\times 3}$, we can obtain the complex spectrum $\mathcal{F}\in \mathbb{C}^{H\times W\times 3}$ computed across the spatial dimension within each channel using FFT\cite{nussbaumer1981fast}:

 where $H$ and $W$ represent the height and width of the image respectively.